Register For Career and College Promise-Non CMS Students

 Click here to complete the online application for Career and College Promise students.

-Once we have processed your application, you will receive an admissions letter by email.
+Once we have processed your application, you will receive an admissions letter by email from this address: firstname.lastname@example.org.
 This letter will include your Student ID Number (You will need that number when creating your CPCC login).
-If you do not receive an email with your Student ID within 3 business days of submission, please contact: Margaret.email@example.com.
+If you do not receive an email with your Student ID within 3 business days of submission, please check your spam or junk email folder.
+If it is not there, please contact: Margaret.email@example.com.

 2. Complete the Pathway Approval Form.